sandervanbree/braintime/README.md

 The second operation is periodicity analysis.
 Here, `braintime` uses multivariate pattern analysis (MVPA) to detect the effects of the applied data transformation.
 Has evidence of the rhythmicity of the cognitive patterns increased?

-Now, we demonstrate how `braintime` achieves both operations step-by-step.
+Below, we demonstrate how `braintime` achieves both operations step-by-step.

 ### 1: Loading data
 `braintime` works with FieldTrip formatted electrophysiological data.